timboudreau/tiny-maven-proxy/README.md

 It is a tiny server you can run with `java -jar` somewhere on your network, and configure Maven to use.
-It is written with [acteur](http://timboudreau.com/blog/updatedActeur/read) and Netty, meaning that it is asynchronous, with a small memory footprint and low memory usage.
+It is written with [acteur](http://timboudreau.com/blog/updatedActeur/read) and Netty, meaning that it is asynchronous, with a small memory footprint and low memory usage (microscopic if you're used to Java EE - `-Xmx12M` is reasonable).

 You give it a list of repository URLs to proxy, and a folder to cache files in, and run it.
-That's it.
+Then configure you `~/.m2/settings.xml` to use it.
+That's all.

 Download [a recent build here](http://timboudreau.com/builds/job/tiny-maven-proxy/)